newfold-labs/wp-plugin-hostgator/README.md

 WordPress plugin that integrates a WordPress site with the HostGator control panel, including performance, security, and update features.

 # Installation
-Find the `wp-plugin-hostgator.zip` asset for your preferred version at: https://github.com/bluehost/wp-plugin-hostgator/releases/.
-Alternatively, check the updater endpoint for the latest version at: https://hiive.cloud/workers/release-api/plugins/bluehost/wp-plugin-hostgator, this also includes a download link to the latest zip file or use this link to access the latest download: https://hiive.cloud/workers/release-api/plugins/bluehost/wp-plugin-hostgator/download/.
+Find the `wp-plugin-hostgator.zip` asset for your preferred version at: https://github. com/newfold-labs/wp-plugin-hostgator/releases/.
+Alternatively, check the updater endpoint for the latest version at:https://hiive.cloud/workers/release-api/plugins/newfold-labs/wp-plugin-hostgator, this also includes a download link to the latest zip file or use this link to access the latest download: https://hiive.cloud/workers/release-api/plugins/bluehost/wp-plugin-hostgator/download/.

 # Releasing Updates
 This plugin has version number set in 3 distinct places in 2 files: